bashtavenko/opencv_snippets/README.md

-# opencv_snippets
-OpenCV snippets and useful patterns
+# OpenCV snippets and useful patterns